outscale/frieza/docs/README.md

 >
 > BSD-3-Clause

-This `LICENSE` contain raw licenses terms following spdx naming.
+`LICENSE` folder contain raw licenses terms following spdx naming.

 You can check which license apply to which copyright owner through `.reuse/dep5` specification.

 You can test [reuse](https://reuse.software/.) compliance by running `make test-reuse`.